 When dealing with the adult chest radiograph in the exam settin...

 There are a number of adult chest radiograph set-pieces.
 These are based on common patterns of disease that are seen on chest radiographs.
 Make sure that you have relevant differentials for these appearances and a quick aural set-piece for them when they come up.

-The imaging characteristics of blood on MRI are variable and change with the age of the blood.
+The imaging characteristics of blood on MRI can be variable and change with the age of the blood.